 “You never leave the little boy or girl you were.
 We all need to feel heard, understood and acknowledged,” she said.

-The conference could not have happened without the diligent and unwavering commitment from the Good Grief team from the day of conception, to the final farewell.
+The conference could not have happened without the diligent and unwavering commitment from the MacKillop Seasons team (formerly known as Good Grief) from the day of conception, to the final farewell.
 Thank you to the team and the support from a number of others from the Melbourne MacKillop team for running a wonderful conference, with everything running smoothly across both days.